Developing Your Resume/Cover Letter

 Include any degrees, certifications or trainings you have completed or that are in progress.
 List these in reverse chronological order.
 See the sample resumes above for formatting ideas.

-Optional sections could include: Professional Organizations, Awards, Volunteer Service and others.
+Other optional sections include: Professional Organizations, Awards, Volunteer Service and others.

 Do not include a section on References, which should be on a separate page from the resume.

-You can include a cover letter with your resume and job application.
+You should include a cover letter with your resume and job application.
 It gives you a chance to express what you know about the company and why you want to work there.

 Like resumes, cover letters should be tailored to the specific employer and job opportunity.
 See Cover Letters for sample formats.